 Catherine of Aragon was once young, pretty, and admired by her husband.
 She was fair complexioned and had strawberry blonde hair.
 Perhaps this is due to the fact that her maternal great-grandmother (Catherine of Lancaster) was English.
 Perhaps it was due to the fact that there are all kinds of colorations amongst Spanish people.
 Also, she started out curvy, and definitely got fat by late middle age.

-Possibly Catherine of Aragon (or her younger sister Juana).
+Possibly Catherine of Aragon (or her older sister Juana).
 Either way, this is a good idea of what she looked like as a child.
 By Juan de Flandes, c.
 1496.

 Much more definitely Catherine, age about 40 (c.
 1525).
 By Lucas Hornebolte.